pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 npm install --legacy-peer-deps
 ```

+## Usage with CSS Files/Imports

+This plugin does not provide HMR for CSS.
+To achieve that,
+you should be using [`style-loader`](https://github.com/webpack-contrib/style-loader) or [`mini-css-extract-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin).

+Both provides HMR capabilities out of the box for Webpack 5 -
+if are still on Webpack 4 and uses `mini-css-extract-plugin`, you might have to [do some setup](https://github.com/webpack-contrib/mini-css-extract-plugin/#hot-module-reloading-hmr).

 ## Usage with Indirection (like Workers and JS Templates)

 If you share the Babel config for files in an indirect code path (e.g. Web Workers, JS Templates with partial pre-render) and all your other source files,